Last Updated on October 5, 2022 by Andrew Pirie

 The Training Pool

-One gray area right now is the training pool; members of the national team medalled at the last SEA Games.
+One grey area right now is the training pool; members of the national team medalled at the last SEA Games.
 However, the Training pool does not seem to have clear and definite guidelines for what merits selection.
 A suggestion is that the Training pool should only comprise athletes who have made the bronze standard from the last sea games during the qualification period but did not medal last SEA games.

 Where can performances be achieved?